justixnl/EFT-hideout-tracker/README.md

 And that's it for starters!
 All you need to do now is add your resources for the station you want to upgrade/keep track of.
 The app will check on each input change if the required resources are met.
 If they are, the upgrade button becomes available, and after you click it, the next level will appear.
 Once the last level has been upgraded, the station will disappear.

 > [!WARNING]
-> If you want to use my app and at any point decide to want to do a reset of your data you will need to clear your localStorage through the developers tool!
+> If you decide to use my app and need to reset your data at any point, you will have to clear your localStorage through the developer's tools.

 > [!NOTE]
 > I have not taken into consideration what station is unlocked based on the current level of each station.
 So they are all available.